purifyjs/core/README.md

   WithLifecycle(HTMLElement); // or
   WithLifecycle(HTMLDivElement);
   ```
-  It adds a lifecycle function called `$effect()` to any `HTMLElement` type.
+  It adds a lifecycle function called `$bind()` to any `HTMLElement` type.
 Which can later be extended by a custom element like
   ```ts
   class MyElement extends WithLifecycle(HTMLElement)
   ```